 About the Clean Energy Jobs Pathways Initiative and why we’re working on this project

-We are working on this project because we know that along with transforming our energy system, we also need to transform our workforce and new opportunities will emerge in the years to come - we want First Nations Australians to be supported to enter the clean energy sector workforce and be able to access quality job opportunities and career pathways as they emerge.
+We want First Nations Australians to be supported to enter the clean energy sector workforce and be able to access quality job opportunities and career pathways as they emerge.

-We’ve also seen that some jurisdictions are starting to put in place targets for First Nations employment.
+We’ve seen that some jurisdictions are starting to put in place targets for First Nations employment.

 With all this activity, we’re concerned that there is little focus or coordination across local, regional and federal levels to support First Nations workers access the education, apprenticeships, experiences, knowledge and support required to take advantage of the opportunities emerging in the energy transition.